Dance Raja Dance: Production

 For this movie, the climax was shot by helicopter, apart from that they used five cameras to shoot this climax scene.
 Actually it was Dwarakish's dream to shoot in Mysore from an aerial angle.
 He dropped that idea due to a financial crisis.
 But the then Chief minister Ramakrishna Hegde learned of this dream and he helped Dwarakish to do so.
 He called his minister Siddaramaiah to go to Mysore with a helicopter.
 He went with the helicopter and told Dwarakish to utilize the helicopter.

 Soundtrack

-The music was composed by Vijaya Anand, with lyrics by Chi.
+The music was composed by Vijay Anand, with lyrics by Chi.
 Udaya Shankar and R. N. Jayagopal.
-Music director A. R. Rahman, who was Dilip then, had assisted Vijaya Anand on the keyboards.
+Music director A. R. Rahman, who was Dilip then, had assisted Vijay Anand on the keyboards.
 Around 1988-1990 Telugu and Tamil versions of the film were released.